mazdakdev/Smsbomber/README.md

 # iranian SMS-BOMBER

 - - - -
-## Note : that script is created for educational purpose and don't misuse this script

-# whatsapp-spammer

-### This script is only for educational purpose and We are not responsible for your actions
+## CAUTION : this script is created for educational purpose and I'm not responsible for your usage.
 - - - -

 # Tools Used to develope this script🎯